We have publicly stated our aim to more actively advocate for policies that will support net zero, including carbon pricing.

 Our aim 8 is to set new expectations for our relationships with trade associations around the globe.

-We belong to industry associations that offer opportunities to share good practices and collaborate on issues of importance to our sector; from contributing to the development of equipment, operating and safety standards through to working with regulators, knowledge sharing and professional development.
+We belong to trade associations that offer opportunities to share good practice and collaborate on issues of importance to us, not just policy and advocacy.